zimmski/glamor/README.md

   -host="": The host to ping
-  -interval=60: Ping interval in seconds -max-errors=5: How many pings can fail before a report is sent -reset-host-down=50: How many pings have to be successful to reset the host down status -smtp="": The SMTP server + port for sending report mails -smtp-from="": From-mail address -smtp-skip-certificate-verify=false: Do not verify the SMTP certificate
+  -interval=60: Ping interval in seconds -max-errors=5: How many pings can fail before a report is sent -reset-host-down=50: How many pings have to be successful in order to reset the host down status -smtp="": The SMTP server + port for sending report mails -smtp-from="": From-mail address -smtp-skip-certificate-verify=false: Do not verify the SMTP certificate